rchfrm/feed-client/docs/basePage.md

 - **headerConfig** `PropTypes.object`

-  The text and punctuation of the page header
+  The text of the page header

 - **artistRequired** `PropTypes.bool`